Party-Parrots-Organization/PSA-Back_End/README.md

 Random Forest Regression, SkLearn,  Pandas, NumPy

 # Setup and Installation
 Clone our frontend and backend repositories onto your local machine.
+This is the backend repository.

 ## Database
 1. Seed the SQL database using the provided script.